Cow Tongue

 Cooking Wine…Or Wine To Cook With?

-If you can’t drink it don’t cook with it right?
-Right!
-But that doesn’t mean you need to cook with the wine you are drinking, ah-ha!
+If you can’t drink it, don’t cook with it, right?
+Sort of, but it doesn’t mean you need to cook with the wine you are drinking.
+Cooking with wine is not specific, but there are rules.

 Rules to follow